cse110-fa21-group3/cse110-fa21-group3/admin/meetings/110221-TAMeeting.md

 - Get familiar with APIs and data formats
 - Write code that calls and extracts things from the APIs
 - Get familiar with the JSON formats we will work with

-- Understand lab6 and lab7 as they will be important to the project
-- Communication is key